 Group Health Plans: What is Covered?

-It is essential to first understand any impact federal or state laws may have on group health plan coverage.
+Importantly, it is essential to first understand any impact federal or state laws may have on group health plan coverage.

 Coverage under a Fully Insured Plan is Dictated by State Insurance Law